Cronista/reboque_script/README.md

 The last field to be filled within the current job’s panel is the invoice itself.
 It will be acquired on Nota Carioca website.

-After logging in, the job’s location specific CNPJ that was extracted from the e-mail’s PDF will be inputted, and the site will offer the invoice, including a download option, after which, the file location will be stored and fed to Localiza.
+After logging in, the job’s location specific CNPJ that was extracted from the e-mail’s PDF will be filled in, and the site will offer the invoice, including a download option, after which, the file location will be stored and fed to Localiza.

 -